The 10 Best Air Mattresses

 video play icon

 This wiki has been updated 35 times since it was first published in May of 2015.
 Whether you lack a traditional bed for occasional guests or you're planning a camping trip with your family and friends, one of these air mattresses can provide a comfortable sleeping surface for a good night’s rest.
 With features like integrated pumps, cutting-edge air coil systems, and adjustable firmness, the models on this list are bound to offer something to meet your requirements.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. SoundAsleep ComfortCoil